Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/brute-force-detection.md

 I reviewed the timing and characteristics of the failed authentication activity to determine whether the behavior was isolated or repeated over time.

-A first seen and last-seen query showed sustained failed authentication attempts from multiple source IP addresses.
+A first seen and last seen query showed sustained failed authentication attempts from multiple source IP addresses.
 One source generated thousands of failed logon attempts during the observed period.

 ![Brute Force First and Last Seen Analysis](../screenshots/brute-force-first-last-seen.png)